camarman/FFLocker/README.md

 # FFLocker

-Locking files/folders in Linux/Windows.
+Locking files/folders in GNU/Linux and Windows.
 The program can encrypt these file extensions and more;

     .jpg, .txt, .pdf, .xlsx, .ppt/pptx, .docx, .png, .py, .wav, .m4a